 The basics of compounding

 It is important to note that not all investment income is automatically reinvested.
 Enjoying the benefits of compounding might involve taking action to manually reinvest any income.
-For instance, certain stock dividends may (as a default) be paid out to investors in the form of cash, rather than reinvested into their holding.
+For instance, certain stock dividends may (as a default) be paid out to investors in the form of cash, rather than reinvested into their holdings.
 In this instance, an investor would need to contact their broker and opt to change the way that they receive dividends.

 Tip: Dividend reinvestment plans (DRIPs) are schemes specifically designed to support investors who want to adopt a compounding approach.